github/rust-gems/crates/bpe/README.md

 For the average case, the previous algorithm can be improved further.
 The main observation is that often the greedy heuristic picks already the correct next token.
-In the cases, where it doesn't the algorithm has to somehow backtrack to the next tokenization until it converged to the correct solution.
+In the cases where it doesn't, the algorithm has to somehow backtrack to the next tokenization until it converged to the correct solution.

 Our backtracking implementation solves the enumeration problem as follows: